 When you expect a large amount of text, perhaps in response to an open-ended question, qualitative feedback or notes on a game, opt for the text area over an input.

-Text area size (small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
+Text area size (x-small, small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
 Check those guidelines for more detailed recommendations.

 A text area’s state depends on the interaction itself or a submission error.